Psychotherapy is a talking therapy that helps you understand who you are, and why you feel and behave, in the ways that you do.

 How Can Psychotherapy and Counselling Help You?

-- It can help in decreasing your stress levels.
+Psychotherapy can help decrease your stress levels.
 By sharing thoughts, fears and anxieties with an experienced, professional psychotherapist you will gain relief, clarity, reduced stress and be able to find a healthier way forward.

-- It can help you build healthier relationships.
-Through the examination of relationship problems in psychotherapy and counselling, you will gain a better understanding of how your relationships work.
+Psychotherapy can help you build healthier relationships.
+Through the examination of relationship patterns, you will gain a better understanding of how your relationships work.
 In examining repeated patterns in relationships, expectations of others and of yourself for example, psychotherapy and counselling will help you discover how the difficulties arise and help you move forward into healthier patterns of relating.

-Don’t struggle on alone.
-Please take the first step and contact us at Cavendish Psychotherapy.
+Why not take the first step to greater emotional health and contact us at Cavendish Psychotherapy.